Excellence in undergraduate teaching and learning

 Higher four-year graduation rate

 Our four-year graduation rate is the highest in the Minnesota and Midwest — higher than the public systems as well as the other states’ nonprofit colleges.
-Compared to other states’ four-year graduation rates — for both public and private institutions — our rate ranks second nationally.
+Compared to other states’ four-year graduation rates — for both public and private institutions — our rate ranks fourth nationally.
 (This looks at first-year students and measures the share who stayed at the institution and earned their degrees.)

 Low-income students succeed at our institutions

 Low-income students succeed at our institutions.
 Our share of Pell Grant recipients graduating in four years ranks third nationally when compared to statewide averages for both public and private institutions.

 In the most recent year, our colleges had 28 students who were named Fulbright Fellows, Goldwater Scholars and Truman Scholars.
 At the University of Minnesota, 16 students received those recognitions.

 The report examines graduation rates for Minnesota Private College Council member institutions compared to other sectors in Minnesota and nationwide averages.
 (March 2023)